You may well be aware that palm oil is bad for the environment, but not be quite sure why.

 Palm oil is also used as a cooking oil in Asian and African countries, in a similar way to how the UK uses olive or sunflower oil.
 Palm is recognised as being an extremely efficient crop that can make lots of oil, in just small areas of land, and for most of the year.

 Of course, this is why it's so beneficial for growers and those who manage small farms, who need a steady income.

-Today, Iceland announced plans to remove palm oil from all own-label products amid growing concerns the product is leading to the destruction of tropical rainforests, which are home to some of the world’s most endangered species.
+While, on the surface, palm oil might seem great, with endless uses and the ability to support people's livelihoods, the question is at what cost?
+The product is leading to the destruction of tropical rainforests, which are home to some of the world’s most threatened species.

-“The major drawback of oil palm plantations is that they are developed in low lying, wet, tropical areas – exactly where rainforests grow and endangered species such as orangutan and tigers once thrived,” says WWF.
+“The major drawback of oil palm plantations is that they are developed in low-lying, wet, tropical areas – exactly where rainforests grow and endangered species such as orangutans and tigers once thrived,” says the WWF.

 “Clearing land for palm oil plantations has led to widespread loss of rainforests in Indonesia, Malaysia and beyond.
 Destruction of forests also drives climate change.”